w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 **Recommendation**
 - Clarify expectations for this iteration.
 - Show wallet transactions in the records log when they happened outside the app

+### 4. NFT assets management

+**Expectation**
+- NFT assets can be viewed, sent, and received under Primis.

+**Assessment**
+- Tested with a couple of NFTs in Kusama / RMRK2 :white_check_mark:
+- One NFT shows in the app but the image is missing, the other one shows the image :warning:
+- Sending NFTs is not implemented yet. :warning:

+**Recommendation**
+- Implement NFT sending.
+- Check the image display issue, I suspect it to be related to the collection art being stored in chain.
+- Would be nice if the NFT had a caption, like collection name and id, something to identify it beyond the simple image.